A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations

-We note that because FLR-MHD is derived from gyrokinetics it can only simulate low-frequency dynamics, and does not contain the transition to ion-cyclotron waves.
-Although this still allows for QLH of protons by Alfv\'enic fluctuations, it does not capture their dispersion or polarization changes at $k_\| \ion{d}\sim 1$ (where $\ion{d}$ is the ion inertial length; see Ref.~\cite{Squire2022-dm} for the effects of ion-cyclotron waves).
-This approximation is less impactful for minor ions, because their smaller gyrofrequency means they interact with lower-frequency fluctuations.
+Because FLR-MHD is derived from gyrokinetics, it can only simulate low-frequency dynamics and excludes the ion inertial length $\ion{d}$.
+Although this still allows for RH of protons by Alfv\'enic fluctuations, it does not capture their dispersion as they transition into ion-cyclotron waves at $k_\| \ion{d}\sim 1$, as in previous MHD-based studies \cite{Xia2013-ob,Teaca2014-iq,Martinovic2020-do,Pugliese2023-px} (a hybrid-kinetic model is needed to capture this correctly \cite{Squire2022-dm}).
+The true resonance with ion-cyclotron waves will be at higher $k_\|$, but due to critical balance these modes will have less power than in FLR-MHD.
+Minor ions, with their lower gyrofrequencies, are less affected by this approximation.